computational-metabolomics/dmadb-docs/docs/source/misa.rst

 Upload data files and mapping (Admin only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Data files (e.g. mzML, raw) should be uploaded to the appriopiate assay for a study.
+Data files (e.g. mzML, raw) should be uploaded to the appropriate assay for a study.
 This can either be done by
 uploading a zip file of the data files or providing a path to the data files if the file system is available.

 A mapping file should be provided that links each file to sample and protocols.
 Each protocol has a 'code_field' to be